mattcroat/joy-of-code/posts/learn-how-sveltekit-works/learn-how-sveltekit-works.md

 ## SvelteKit Is A Backend Framework

-**Kit** isn't built on top of **Svelte** but it's a **backend web framework** where Svelte is used as the view layer but in theory you could rip it out and replace it with another component framework that supports server-side rendering and the same is true for using Svelte in other web frameworks.
+**Kit** isn't built on top of **Svelte** but it's a **backend web framework** where Svelte is used as the view layer but in theory you could rip it out and replace it with another component framework that supports server-side rendering and the same is true for other web frameworks.

 It helps If you're familiar with [HTTP request methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) and have prior experience with backend frameworks like [Express]([https://expressjs.com/](https://expressjs.com/)) but it's not required and you can think of SvelteKit as a replacement because **you don't need a separate backend** — SvelteKit is where you write your frontend and backend logic.